huggingface/blog/swift-coreml-llm.md

 - Unsupported PyTorch operations or operation variants

 PyTorch has _a lot_ of operations, and all of them have to be mapped to an intermediate representation ([MIL](https://apple.github.io/coremltools/source/coremltools.converters.mil.mil.ops.defs.html), for _Model Intermediate Language_), which in turn is converted to native Core ML instructions.
 The set of PyTorch operations is not static, so new ones have to be added to `coremltools` too.
 In addition, some operations are really complex and can work on exotic combinations of their arguments.
-An example of a recently added, very complex op, was _scaled dot-product attention_, introduced in PyTorch 2.
+An example of a recently-added, very complex op, was _scaled dot-product attention_, introduced in PyTorch 2.
 An example of a partially supported op is `einsum`: not all possible equations are translated to MIL.

 - Edge cases and type mismatches

-Even for supported PyTorch operations, it's very hard to ensure that the translation process works on all possible inputs across all the different input types.
+Even for supported PyTorch operations, it's very difficult to ensure that the translation process works on all possible inputs across all the different input types.
 Keep in mind that a single PyTorch op can have multiple backend implementations for different devices (cpu, CUDA), input types (integer, float), or precision (float16, float32).
 The product of all combinations is staggering, and some times the way a model uses PyTorch code triggers a translation path that may have not been considered or tested.

 This is what happened when I first tried to convert Llama 2 using `coremltools`: